mariodavid/mariodavid.github.io/_drafts/dont-squash-your-business-logic.md

 Pretty similar, right?
 Right.
 To point you at the differences, I added the import statements to it.
 With Spring configured in a way that it will do something called "component scanning", Spring will pick up the class and register it as a _Spring bean_ and with that enable the dependency injection functionality.

-## Mixing business logic has disadvantages
+## Mixing Business Logic has Disadvantages

 But what is oftentimes overlooked is that this decision comes with a cost associated to it.
 Let's recap what this decision also includes: